 Turn the key off and let the engine compartment cool down.
+Then check the fluid level.

 The level should be between the MIN (B) and MAX (A) marks on the reservoir.
-If the level drops below the MIN (B) mark, add power steering fluid.
-Do not overfill the reservoir and remember to replace the cap tightly when you are finished and clean up any spilled fluid.
+If the level is below the MIN (B) mark, add the power steering fluid to the appropriate level.
+Replace the cap and completely tighten it.